Ndiayean/it3038c-scripts/project2/README.md

 4. follow the prompts provided by the running script.

-5. Try using your name then try using the following names: Andrew, Samantha,
+5. Try using your name then try using the following names: Andrew, Samantha, Alex, and alex

+	Note: The user alex will appear in 4 files, unless your name appears in all four files only three files would be outputed

 6. Navigate to the directory "/Testfiles"